chadrem/tribe/README.md

 There are two types of methods that you create in your actor classes to extend or change actor behavior:

 - *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 None of these are included by default.
 You define them for your specific needs.
 - *System handlers* are postfixed with "_handler" and are built into the actor system.
-These are hooks into the actor system.
 You must always first call ````super```` if you override a system handler unless you are prepared to handle internal actor state (advanced users only!).
   - *event_handler*: Default behavior is to route messages to the correct 'on_' (command handler) or '_handler' (system handler).
   - *exception_handler*: Default behavior is to kill itself and tell both children and parent to die.
   - *shutdown_handler*: Default behavior is to shutdown itself and tell children to shutdown.
 The parent will be notified of the shutdown also.